Nandhika05/Exno.8-Prompt-Engg/README.md

 # Exno.8-Prompt-Engg

 # Date:

-# Register no.
+# Register no: 212223040125

+# Aim:

-# Aim: To perform the Exploration of Prompting Techniques for Audio Generation
+      To perform the Exploration of Prompting Techniques for Audio Generation

+# Algorithm:

-# Algorithm: Explore how various prompting techniques can be used to generate and manipulate audio content (e.g., music, sound effects, voice narration) using AI model
+      Explore how various prompting techniques can be used to generate and manipulate audio content (e.g., music, sound effects, voice narration) using AI model

 # Image Analysis: